bbkr/JSON-RPC/README.md

 ### How to implement Error handling?

-Errors defined in 2.0 spec are represented by `JSON::RPC::Error` exceptions:
+Errors defined in 2.0 spec are represented by `X::JSON::RPC` exceptions:

-* `JSON::RPC::ParseError` - Invalid JSON was received by the server.
+* `X::JSON::RPC::ParseError` - Invalid JSON was received by the server.
-* `JSON::RPC::InvalidRequest` - The structure sent by client is not a valid Request object.
+* `X::JSON::RPC::InvalidRequest` - The structure sent by client is not a valid Request object.
-* `JSON::RPC::MethodNotFound` - The method does not exist in server handler application.
+* `X::JSON::RPC::MethodNotFound` - The method does not exist in server handler application.
-* `JSON::RPC::InvalidParams` - Invalid method parameters, no handler candidates with matching signature found.
+* `X::JSON::RPC::InvalidParams` - Invalid method parameters, no handler candidates with matching signature found.
-* `JSON::RPC::InternalError` - Remote method died.
+* `X::JSON::RPC::InternalError` - Remote method died.
-* `JSON::RPC::ProtocolError` - Other deviation from specification.
+* `X::JSON::RPC::ProtocolError` - Other deviation from specification.

 Every exception has numeric `code` attribute that indicates the error type that occurred, text `message` attribute that provides a short description of the error and optional `data` attribute that contains additional information about the error.